 SAM Broadcaster going wrong is nothing new.
 In the past we’ve had to uninstall and reinstall the program after it went wrong and wouldn’t start up after a reboot of the computer.

-This has happened to us on many occasions on different operating systems over the past 16 or so years
+It happened to us on many occasions on different operating systems over the past 20 years…

 What causes SAM Broadcaster and it’s program files/database structure to become corrupted during a reboot of the computer?